Soralsei/rr100-rhoban/doc/documentation.md

 These velocity commands are then corrected by the `rr100_drive_amp` package which read our odometry estimations and target velocities (computed by `move_base`) and uses this data to compute corrections (using a PID) to apply to the computed velocities so that our odometry reaches these target velocities.

-Finally, `yocs_velocity_smoother` takes in our corrected velocities computed by `rr100_drive_amp` and *smoothes* them with respect to our robot's maximum velocities and accelerations (linear and angular).
+Finally, `yocs_velocity_smoother` takes in our corrected velocities computed by `rr100_drive_amp` and *smooths* them with respect to our robot's maximum velocities and accelerations (linear and angular).

 ### Node and topic interaction
 > [!NOTE]